 Welcome to the website for the Communicative Mind Laboratory (Co-Mind) in the Department of Communication at UCLA.
 Co-Mind's research is on how human cognition and communication support each other.
 We study how individuals interact in small groups, such as in perspective-taking and conversation.
 We also study how these processes come together in larger groups, such as in social media.
 A general goal of our research is to uncover how cognition and communication work together in time, using techniques inspired by dynamical systems theory.
 The lab's research involves a diversity of methods, including corpus and large-scale data analysis, behavioral experimentation, and computational modeling.
-We are located in UCLA's Rolfe Hall (see adjacent picture).
+We are located in UCLA's Rolfe Hall and the Luskin Commons.
 See some core readings here for example projects.

-Featured paper: Dynamics of massive social-media attention to 2012 presidential debates.
+Sample research: Dynamics of massive social-media attention to 2012 presidential debates.
 Click here to read our 2015 paper, led by collaborator at the U. of Aarhus, Prof. Riccardo Fusaroli.